ian-small/Chloe.jl/README.md

 importantly it will install all the dependencies.
 Now get julia to compile it by typing `import Chloe` at the *julia* prompt.

-You can remove Chloe with:
+You can easily remove Chloe as a package with:

 ```
 (@v1.5) pkg> rm Chloe
 ```

+Installing Chloe as a (local) package allows you to take advantage of julia's precompilation.

 ## Chloë Server